Fauna of Madagascar: Reptiles

-Relatively few families and genera of reptile have reached Madagascar but they have diversified into more than 260 species, with over 90% of these being endemic.
-The chameleons are very well represented with two-thirds of the world's species found there.
+Relatively few families and genera of reptile have reached Madagascar, but they have diversified into more than 260 species, with over 90% of these being endemic.
+The chameleons are very well represented, with two-thirds of the world's species found there.
 The other lizard groups on Madagascar are the geckoes, skinks, girdle-tailed lizards and iguanids.
 Over 60 different snakes occur on the island; none of these are harmful to man.
 There are six land tortoises species, five endemics and one introduced species (Bell's hinge-back tortoise).
 Land based turtles include the African helmeted turtle, yellow-bellied mud turtle and East African black mud turtle.
 The shores are used for nesting by the loggerhead sea turtle, green sea turtle and hawksbill sea turtle while the olive ridley sea turtle forages here.
-Madagascar's largest reptile is the Nile crocodile which has become very rare due to hunting for its skin.
-Endemic voay (V. robustus) became extinct.
+Madagascar's largest reptile is the Nile crocodile, which has become very rare due to hunting for its skin.
+The endemic voay (V. robustus) has become extinct.

 Madagascar is a stronghold for a wide diversity of endemic species of chameleons and is considered the radiation point for day geckos.
 The two genera of iguanas present have a basal relationship to other iguanas and are believed to have been present on the island since it separated from Africa.
 The Madagascar big-headed turtle, spider tortoise, flat-backed spider tortoise, radiated tortoise and ploughshare tortoise are endangered species.